provocon/coremedia-build-docker/README.md

-# CoreMedia Build Container
+# CoreMedia Build Image

-This repository contains the necessary parts to create a Docker image with the few required tools to build [CoreMedia][coremedia] Plattforms starting from 17nm up to 22nm as used in CoreMedia Content Cloud 11, CoreMedia Content Cloud 10, CMS-9, and CoreMedia Live Context 3 workspaces.
+This repository provides a Docker image with the few required tools to build [CoreMedia][coremedia] Platforms starting from 17nm up to 22nm as used in CoreMedia Content Cloud 11, CoreMedia Content Cloud 10, CMS-9, and CoreMedia Live Context 3 workspaces.

+Ready to use examples for some CI environments are also included for unchanged integration with platform workspaces without customizations.

-The home of this repository is at [GitHub][github] with a mirror at [GitLab][gitlab].
+The home for the sources to create the image lives at [GitHub][github] with a mirror at [GitLab][gitlab].

 ## Feedback